mal49/defo-not-strava-wrapped/README.md

 ## 📖 Overview

 Strava Wrapped transforms your yearly Strava activity data into an engaging, story-based presentation — similar to Spotify Wrapped.
-Connect your Strava account, select a year, and watch your fitness journey come to life through animated slides showcasing your achievements, stats, and highlights.
+Connect your Strava account or upload your data export, select a year, and watch your fitness journey come to life through animated slides showcasing your achievements, stats, and highlights.

 ### How It Works

+**Option 1: Connect with Strava (Online)**
 1. **Authenticate** with your Strava account via OAuth 2.0
 2. **Select a year** to view your wrapped summary
 3. **Swipe through slides** featuring your personalized stats
 4. **Download & share** your summary card with friends

+**Option 2: Upload Strava Export (Offline)**
+1. **Download** your data archive from Strava settings
+2. **Upload** the ZIP file directly to the app
+3. **View your wrapped** without needing API access
+4. **Full privacy** — all processing happens locally in your browser

 ## ✨ Features